GPCRmd/gpcrmd-docs/source/workbench.rst

 2. Input the wanted threshold distance (in angstroms).
 3. Indicate the molecule type around which the selection is made.
 Apart from predefined molecules, it is also possible to show the residues/molecules that are close to a personalized selection which, again, can include generic GPCR residue numbering.

-If the selection is correct, a green checkmark will appear at the left.
+If the selection is correct, a green checkmark will appear on the left.
 More than one distance selection can be displayed at the same time.
 Selections made with this tool will appear in coral red.
 The distance selection will be updated for each trajectory frame, as the disposition of the atoms may change.

 Custom selection
 ----------------